Cash-Out Mortgage Refinance Pros and Cons

 Obtain Your Free Credit Report Before Applying for a Refinance Loan

-When you know you will soon be applying for a large loan, it is always a good idea to obtain a copy of your credit report.
-Under the Fair Credit Reporting Act (FCRA), you may request one report each year from Experian, Equifax, and Transunion at no charge.
+Grab a free copy of your credit report before you apply for a loan.
+Under the Fair Credit Reporting Act (FCRA), you may request one report yearly from Experian, Equifax, and Transunion at no charge.

-You should review your credit report before applying for a refinancing loan to make sure it doesn’t contain any errors that could cause the lender to deny your application.
-Contact the reporting agency right away if this occurs and ask for a correction.
+Review your credit report carefully for errors before applying for a refinance loan.
+Inaccuracies in the report could lead lenders to deny your application.
+Contact the reporting agency immediately if this occurs and ask for a correction.
 The FCRA provides 30 days for the agency to correct the error or explain why it is correct and should stay on your file.

 Arrange a Home Appraisal

 The amount of your new loan depends entirely on the current value of your home.
-Most lenders offering cash-out refinancing loans require applicants to obtain a home appraisal no sooner than 90 days before closing.
-You will need to pay for the home appraisal with your own funds.
+Most lenders require applicants to obtain a home appraisal no sooner than 90 days before closing.
+You will need to pay for the home appraisal with your funds.

 Compare Cash-Out Refinance Rates and Loan Terms

-When comparing lenders, remember that even a quarter of a percent difference with interest rates can mean paying thousands of additional dollars over the course of the loan.
-You also want to pay attention to whether the lender offers you a fixed or adjustable interest rate.
+Compare lenders carefully.
+A difference of just 0.25% in interest rates can cost you thousands of dollars over the life of the loan.
+You also want to consider whether the lender offers a fixed or adjustable interest rate.

 Closing a Cash-Out Refinance

-The closing process for a cash-out refinancing loan is similar to an original mortgage loan except that it does not involve another party.
+The closing process for a cash-out refinancing loan is similar to an original mortgage loan.
+The main difference is that it does not involve another party.
 You will meet with a lender to sign several documents and remit any outstanding fees.
 At Listerhill Credit Union, you can complete many of your closing details online, including signing documents electronically.